 Country Club Road church of Christ, Tucson Arizona

-Her decision would surely make the angels rejoice (Luke 15:10), but was entirely repugnant to her husband.
-So repugnant, in fact, that he threatened to divorce her, deathbed or not, if she followed through.
-After giving that consequence some consideration, she replied from her deathbed, "Do what you think you need to do, but what I know I need to do is to be baptized for the forgiveness of my sins", and that she did.
 Then the unexpected happened.
 No one saw it coming.
-She began to recover, and as her strength increased she was able to begin worshiping with other Christians.
-Her husband, still as repulsed as ever by the body of Christ, came with her to worship as a sort of barrier or bodyguard to somehow “protect her”.
-Long story short, over time, logic overcame his fear and darkness, and he too was not only baptized into Christ for the forgiveness of his sins, but over time he became an elder so that he could do everything in his power to also draw souls into relationship with God.
+She began to slowly recover, and as her strength gradually increased, she was able to begin worshiping with her church family.
+Her husband, still as repulsed as ever by the body of Christ, came with her to worship as a sort of barrier or bodyguard to, in his own mind, somehow “protect her”.
+Long story short, over time, logic overcame his fear and light overtook his soul’s darkness, and eventually he, too, was not only baptized into Christ for the forgiveness of his sins, but in the latter part of his life, he became an elder, doing everything he could do to draw souls into a relationship with God.

 Among other children, they had a daughter.
 That daughter grew up in the Lord and birthed two sons and two daughters.
-One son died in infancy and the saddest day of her life, she once told me, was the day she finally wiped his little fingerprints from the coffee table that her son had been holding onto to learn how to walk.
+One son died in infancy and the saddest day of her life, she once told me, was the day she finally wiped her little son’s fingerprints from the coffee table that he had been holding onto to learn how to walk.
 It was the most tragic thing she had experienced, but her faith sustained her.
-Just as dreadful, near graduation from high school the younger of the two daughters, Charmaine, caught what initially seemed like a bad chest cold, but soon turned to a coughing spell so violent and uncontrollable that when the home physician arrived, he was too late (and too drunk) to treat her, so that Charmaine also died.
+Just as dreadful, near graduation from high school, the younger of the two daughters, Charmaine, caught what initially seemed like a bad chest cold, but soon turned to a coughing spell so violent and uncontrollable that when the home physician finally arrived, he was too late (and too drunk) to treat her, so that Charmaine also died.
 The loss shook this family of four to the core, but was just what Charmaine’s father needed to revive his faith that had died down to a small ember.
-He used this excruciating pain to run back into the arms of God for comfort and purpose, and there he remained the remainder of his days, raising his surviving son and daughter in the Lord.
+He used this excruciating emotional pain to run back into the arms of God for comfort and purpose, and there he remained the remainder of his days, raising his surviving son and daughter in the Lord.

 Country Club Road church of Christ